Recognizing the Signs of Illness in Cats

 What eye changes may be present in a sick cat?

-Are there any other symptoms that are abnormal?
+Are there any other symptoms?

+It is not normal for a healthy cat to have any discharge from the nose, debris in the ears, excessive salivation, bad breath, or unusual odor from other parts of the body.
+Vomiting is a cause for alarm, particularly vomiting of clear foamy fluid or bile-tinged material.
 Gums, skin, or eyes that are pale may indicate anemia, while a yellow tint may indicate jaundice, and a bluish tint may indicate a lack of oxygen.
 Delaying treatment for these disorders, even by a few hours, can be fatal.

-Because signs of illness can be very subtle, if your cat does not seem right to you, err on the side of caution and to make an appointment for a veterinary examination as soon as possible.
+Because signs of illness can be very subtle, err on the side of caution and make an appointment for a veterinary examination as soon as possible if your cat does not seem right to you.
 If you make it a habit to give your cat a general once-over on a regular basis, you will have an idea of what is normal and will be more likely to catch minor problems before they become major health issues.
-If your cat will not eat for more than 24 hours, or if you notice any breathing problems, straining in the litterbox, or abnormalities in eyes, seek immediate veterinary attention.
-If you have any concerns or questions about your cat’s health, visit or call your veterinarian’s office – they are your best and most reliable resource to ensure your pet’s wellbeing and health.

 Related Articles